simssj/routeros-scripts/doc/upload-backup.md

 * `BackupSendBinary`: whether to send binary backup
 * `BackupSendExport`: whether to send configuration export
 * `BackupPassword`: password to encrypt the backup with
-* `BackupRandomDelay`: delay up to amount of seconds when run from scheduler
 * `BackupUploadUrl`: url to upload to
 * `BackupUploadUser`: username for server authentication
 * `BackupUploadPass`: password for server authentication

-Also notification settings are required for e-mail, matrix and/or telegram.
+Also notification settings are required for e-mail and telegram.

 ### Issues with SFTP client